-About the Permit: To reserve a permit and a campsite, call Supai’s office number at 928-448-2121 on weekday mornings during normal business hours (we recommend trying to call in the mornings when most of the world is asleep).
-The lodging number is 928-448-2111.
+About the Permit: To reserve a permit and a campsite, call Supai’s two office numbers at 928-448-2180/2237 on weekday mornings during normal business hours (we recommend trying to call in the mornings when most of the world is asleep) or online.
+The lodge numbers are 928-448-2111/2201.
 Be patient.
 Both lines are often busy and may go unanswered.

-Best Time to Go: Best seasons to go are fall and spring if you want to avoid the heat and frequent flash floods.
+Best Time to Go: Peak season is from March through October.
+Best seasons to go are fall and spring if you want to avoid the heat and frequent flash floods.
 If you plan to go in the summer, hike early in the morning to avoid the sun and Havasupai’s average 90+ degree weather.
 Many hikers start their hike at around 3:00-4:00 a.m.
 We went during Labor Day weekend and encountered flash flood warnings and rainfall.

-The Cost: A trip to Havasupai is quite pricey (but worth experience once!).
-Fee payments are made at the office in the Supai Village (this is about 8 miles from the Hilltop and 2 miles before the campground).
-The entrance and environmental care fees are required.
+The Cost: A trip to Havasupai is quite pricey (but worth the experience once!).
+Reservation fees are paid at time of booking.
+Additional fee payments are made at the office in the Supai Village (this is about 8 miles from the Hilltop and 2 miles before the campground).
 The rest of the fees are dependent on your plans.
 The fees are listed below: